MetroBlooms/evaluate-it/app/model/Readme.md

 **Evaluation**

-* hasMany: EvaluationFactorScorecard, (0 when not complete; 5 when complete) EvaluationFeature, (0 or 1)
-		 EvaluationImage (0 or many; TODO: implement as per http://code.medula.cl/article_Picture-capture-and-uploader-app-with-ST2.html)
+* hasMany: EvaluationScorecard, (0-4 when not complete; 5 when complete) EvaluationFeature, (0 or many; TODO: define complete list of relevant features) EvaluationImage (0 or many; TODO: implement as per http://code.medula.cl/article_Picture-capture-and-uploader-app-with-ST2.html)

 * hasOne:  EvaluationAward, (0 or 1)
 		 Evaluator (1 and only one)

 Attribute descriptions located in each model's class description